Iceberg A-68: History and recent developments

 A-68 was part of Larsen C, a section of the Larsen Ice Shelf.
 Scientists found the crack beginning to form in November 2016.
 Scientists assess that A-68 "didn't just break through in one clean shot, [but] it formed a lace-network of cracks first."
 The resulting iceberg was around 175 km long and 50 km wide, 5,800 km2 in area, 200 m thick and weighed an estimated one trillion tonnes.

 Satellite images from the ESA and EU's Copernicus Program show that as the iceberg moved, it was gradually shrinking and splintering, forming more icebergs in the process.

-Scientists are looking into the possibility of the ice shelf collapsing as a result of the split with A-68, or whether the iceberg was the "cork" for Larsen C that allows ice to flow more freely into the sea, thereby contributing to rising sea levels.
+Scientists were looking into the possibility of the ice shelf collapsing as a result of the split with A-68, or whether the iceberg was the "cork" for Larsen C that allows ice to flow more freely into the sea, thereby contributing to rising sea levels.

 Post November 2017, satellite images showed that A-68 was slowly drifting northward, with a widening gap to the main shelf.
 The gap was approximately 5 km wide and contained a thin layer of loose, floating ice and a cluster of more than 11 'smaller' bergs, one much larger than the others.

 A British expedition on intended to sample the marine life at the A-68 cleavage line in March 2018, but had to turn back due to thick sea ice.
 During 2018, A-68 continued to drift northwards.
 In 2018 or 2019, a large chunk almost 14 km × 8 km (9 miles × 5 miles) broke off and was named A-68B, with the mother iceberg now being A-68A.

 On 6 February 2020, A-68A began moving into open waters.
 On 23 April 2020, a chunk measuring about 175 sq. km.
 (70 sq. mi.) broke off the iceberg and was named A-68C.

 On 4 November 2020, it was reported that A-68A was approaching South Georgia Island and that there was a strong possibility that the iceberg might run aground on the shallower continental shelf near the island, posing a grave threat to local penguins and seals.
-A spokesman from the British Antarctic Survey stated that the iceberg could become stuck for a number of years, causing disruption to wildlife and the local fishing industry.